Merdeka 118: Design

 Merdeka 118 was designed to resemble Tunku Abdul Rahman's stature as he proclaimed Malaysian independence on 31 August 1957, chanting "Merdeka!" seven times.

 The building is designed with a mixture of diamond-shaped glass facades to signify the diversity of Malaysians.
 The design was made to resemble and inspired by Tunku Abdul Rahman's outstretched hand gesture while chanting "Merdeka!", when he proclaimed the independence of Malaya on 31 August 1957.
 The building's cladding was to comprise 18,144 panels, 114,000 square-meter of glass, and 1,600 tonnes of window frame extrusions.
 It was to contain the 118 Mall, Grade-A offices, hotels, and residential areas.
 The structural engineers were Leslie E. Robertson Associates and Robert Bird Group while the civil and structural engineer of record for this tower is Arup.
-The building has been equipped and illuminated at night with 8.4 km of LED light strips which would gradually move from one corner to another.
+The building has been equipped and illuminated at night with 8.4 kilometres of LED light strips which would gradually move from one corner to another.
 The Neapoli Group, an environmental design and engineering firm, was employed to provide consultancy services towards achieving platinum rating with three Green Building certification bodies: Green Building Index (GBI), Leadership in Energy and Environmental Design (LEED), and GreenRE.